newsrevenuehub/rev-engine/.github/PULL_REQUEST_TEMPLATE.md

 #### Why are we doing this?
 How does it help us?

-#### How should this be manually tested?
-Please include detailed step-by-step instructions.
+#### Are there detailed, specific, step-by-step testing instructions in the associated ticket?

 #### Did this PR make changes to the user interface that may require changes to the user-facing docs?